Autism Spectrum Disorder - (Asperger syndrome) - for kids

 Dr Kate says

-Many kids with Asperger syndrome go to main-stream schools.
+Most kids with ASD go to main-stream schools.
 This can be scary for them.
 Having to cope with changes all the time when you feel more comfortable with the same things happening in the same place can be really upsetting.

 We all have feelings and we all live in the same world.
 Let's make it a kind and friendly place for everyone.